Elsa's Kopje: Our full report

-Named after Elsa, the lioness raised by George and Joy Adamson and made famous by the story of Born Free, Elsa’s Kopje sits high on Mughwango Hill above George Adamson’s original campsite.
-The camp is colonial in style, and has spectacular views over the plains of Meru National Park.
+Named after Elsa, the lioness raised by George and Joy Adamson and made famous by the story of Born Free, ......
+Elsa’s Kopje sits high on Mughwango Hill above George Adamson’s original campsite.
+The camp is colonial in style, and there are spectacular views over the plains of Meru National Park.

 From the plains below you can barely see Elsa’s Kopje, which is tucked perfectly around the rocks and trees; not a single indigenous tree was cut down during its construction.
 Yet while the lodge is unobtrusive and discreet from the outside, it offers a great degree of comfort and style.
 It is worth noting, however, that because Elsa’s was so carefully fitted into the natural environment, there are quite a number of steps between the rooms and the main areas.

 The main areas at Elsa’s Kopje start with a small reception, which incorporates a small shop selling T-shirts, jewellery and Kenyan curios, as well as useful items such as toothpaste and sun cream.

 Up a few steps and along a stone path, where numerous rock hyrax keep watch, you reach two large thatched buildings connected by a short wood-and-thatch corridor.
 They are entirely open at the front, and their backs are composed of whitewashed stone walls with exposed wooden beams.